cocodev-harvard/cocodev.org/content/people/members-current.md

 ---
 widget: condensed-people
 headless: false
-active: false
+active: true
-weight: 10000
+weight: 1

-title: "Lab Alumni"
+title: "Lab Members"
-subtitle: ""

 content:
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
+  - Principal Investigators
+  - Administration
+  - Postdocs
+  - Graduate Students
-  - Alumni
+  - Undergraduate Students

 design:
-  show_social: false
+  show_social: true
-  show_interests: true
+  show_interests: false

   background:
     # Apply a background color, gradient, or image.